Django - Getting Started

 ./manage.py startapp courses

-__init__.py mark a directory as a module
+__init__.py marks a directory as a module

-Add the courses to INSTALLED APPS in settings.py
+Add courses to INSTALLED APPS in settings.py